PSYC 100

 Corequisite(s): None.

-This course will examine the following topics: ethics in research; scientific writing for APA; experimental, descriptive, quasi-experimental, and developmental research designs; an introduction to measurement in psychology; descriptive and inferential statistics; and generalization and interpretation of research results.
-Students will be required to design, construct, conduct, and write up one original research project on a topic in psychology.
+An introduction to the procedures used in psychological research.
+Topics include research ethics; scientific writing in APA format; experimental, descriptive, quasi-experimental, and developmental research designs; measurement in psychology; descriptive and inferential statistical analysis; and generalization and interpretation of research results.
+In the lab section, students will have the opportunity to design, conduct, and write up an original research project.

 PSYC 221